Danny Richardson (rugby league): Castleford Tigers

 In October 2019, the Castleford Tigers announced the signing of Richardson on a three-year deal.
-He arrived following the departure of Luke Gale, to partner Jake Trueman in the halves.
+He was acquired following the departure of Luke Gale, and would partner Jake Trueman in the halves.
 Head coach Daryl Powell said, "He has a sharp rugby mind alongside his ability to kick the ball in a special way both for goal and tactically."

 Richardson made his Castleford debut on 2 February 2020 against the Toronto Wolfpack, converting four goals.
 He scored his first try for the Tigers against Hull Kingston Rovers on 27 February, for an individual haul of 16 points.
 Richardson made a total of 16 appearances throughout the COVID-disrupted season, scoring 2 tries, 54 goals and 1 drop goal.

+In June 2021, Richardson was made available to Super League clubs for transfer, having been omitted from Castleford's squad for the Challenge Cup semi-final.

-In round 19 of the 2022 season, Richardson scored a try, kicked five goals and one drop goal in Castleford's 35–22 victory over the Warrington Wolves.
+Richardson suffered a neck fracture in round 1 of the 2022 season, ruling him out until June.
+In round 19, Richardson scored a try, kicked five goals and one drop goal in Castleford's 35–22 victory over the Warrington Wolves.
 On 9 August 2022, Richardson signed a two-year contract extension to remain at Castleford until the end of the 2024 season.
 Weeks later, however, he sustained a torn ACL and MCL against the Salford Red Devils.
 This serious injury caused him to miss the remainder of 2022, as well as the entire 2023 season.

 After 18 months on the sidelines, Richardson returned to training for 2024 pre-season.
 He made his competitive return in round 1 against the Wigan Warriors, kicking two penalty goals.
+In May, having lost his place in the starting lineup to Rowan Milnes, Richardson was allowed to depart on loan.

 Hull Kingston Rovers (loan)

-On 9 May 2024, Super League club Hull Kingston Rovers announced that they had signed Richardson on a year-long loan deal.
+On 9 May 2024, Super League club Hull Kingston Rovers announced that they had signed Richardson on a season-long loan deal.

 Hull Kingston Rovers

-On 23 Aug 2024 it was reported that he had signed for Hull Kingston Rovers in the Super League on a 2-year deal from the 2025 season.
+On 23 August 2024, Richardson signed for Hull Kingston Rovers on a permanent basis, joining on a two-year deal from the 2025 season.

+Huddersfield Giants (loan)

-On 20 February 2025, after an initial 2-week loan to Huddersfield Giants was announced, he was recalled early by Hull KR, after playing just one game for the Giants.
+On 6 February 2025, Richardson joined Huddersfield Giants on an initial two-week loan.
+On 20 February, he was recalled early by Hull KR, having played just one game for the Giants.